Who are the best players in the NBA?

 BACKUP PERIMETER SCORER, BACKUP WING SHOOTER AND BACKUP WING DEFENDER

 Many of the backup guard scorers are flawed players, lacking high-level shooting, replacement-level defense or consistent, year-to-year production.
 That said, it’s easy to see the value of a player that can get you buckets off the bench.
-The drop off probably starts at where I slotted two international scorers.
+The drop off probably starts at where I slotted Alexey Shved.
 Everyone below involves projection.

 The backup wing shooters include a handful of imports and rookies.
 Shooting comes at a premium.
 Only the top half of the ranking has shot consistently for many years.
 If you find a good shooter, who doesn’t take much off on defense, he’s worth the investment and development time.
 This is why I believe in Hollis Thompson.